mixxxdj/mixxx/source/chapters/vinyl_control.rst

 vinyl control on the first deck and enable it on the second deck.
 Playback will continue on the first deck without interruption.
 Cue up the second track and mix it in.
 When you're ready to cue the first deck again, just toggle the second deck off and the first deck on again.
-Future versions of Mixxx will have a single button to toggle vinyl control between the two decks to make this transition easier.
+You can bind a key to [VinylControl], Toggle to automatically swap from one deck to the other.

 End-Of-Record Mode
 ==================